n123git/YWSaveEditor/docs/yokai.md

 This *should* be obvious, but this is only for Yo-kai editing, for most other tasks consult [general.md](https://github.com/n123git/YWSaveEditor/blob/main/docs/general.md) or [head.md](https://github.com/n123git/YWSaveEditor/blob/main/docs/head.md).

-### Disclaimer
-- This documentation is OUTDATED, an update is coming.
-- This documentation won't help you if you don't understand basic hex constructs and endianness.
+This documentation won't help you if you don't understand basic hex constructs and endianness.

 ---

-**Note**: assume the data is little-endian unless stated otherwise.
+**Note**: assume the data is little-endian unless stated otherwise and the "Offsets" are in bytes, NOT bits.
 Yo-kai begin at the `SectionID` `0x07` (7).
 Check `general.md` for more.
   - This can semi-reliably be approximated to the absolute offset `0x5108`

 Each Yo-kai entry is has a length of `0x5C` (92) bytes.